Physicist: Yes and no, but mostly no.

 You may have noticed that the Earth isn’t terribly curved, so it may seem that you’d need to be moving impossibly fast to follow it.
 That’s exactly the case: above the air but near the surface of the Earth you’d need to be moving sideways at about 8km/s.
 This is more than 23 times faster than the speed of sound.
 Not slow.

-This 8 km/s speed corresponds to the slowest, lowest orbit.
+This 8 km/s speed corresponds to the lowest, slowest (when you hit the atmosphere) orbit.
 Any other orbit either won’t bring you close to the atmosphere or will do so faster (at up to about 11 km/s).
 Being the slowest and lowest, these roughly circular “near Earth orbits” are very popular (that is to say: cheap).
 Near Earth orbit is probably what you’re imagining when you think of parachuting to the Earth.

 So here comes the point.
 You can go as fast as you want if you’re doing it in space, but when you’re measuring your speed in km per second, air starts to feel like concrete (hot concrete).